André Hue: In the Resistance

 After passing courses that taught him combat, sabotage and parachuting, Hue parachuted into France on the night of 5 June 1944 together with a number of men from the French Special Air Service (SAS) regiment.
 The 3rd and 4th Battalions of the SAS in 1944 were all French.
 On 6 June 1944, the Allies began Operation Overlord, the liberation of France, by landing in Normandy and Hue's task in Brittany were to keep the German forces there preoccupied.
 Much to his surprise, Hue found himself having to dodge Cossacks that were patrolling in the countryside.
 The Cossacks were from the Ostlegionen (Eastern Legions) of the Wehrmacht as Soviet POWs who joined the German Army were known.
 In 1944, owing to heavy losses, about one-fifth of the Wehrmacht forces in France were the Ostlegionen.
 Hue during his jump had become separated from his men, and it would require an entire night of walking before he was to join up with them.
 Hue described the Cossacks as ruthless opponents who despite riding horses moved very swiftly across the Breton countryside, and were equally adept at firing their guns while mounted and with using their shashkas (the distinctive sword used by the Cossacks that could easily smash a head with one blow).
 There were four German divisions stationed in Brittany, and Hue's orders were to organise the marquis to stage guerrilla attacks and to destroy communications such as railroads and roads in order to keep the four enemy divisions in Brittany from joining the rest in Normandy.
 The total Les Forces Francaises de l'Interieur in Brittany numbered about 20,000 lightly armed guerrillas.

-As a SOE agent, Hue's tasks were to ensure the delivery of supplies from the SOE to the marquis and to co-ordinate operations between the French SAS team and the resistance.
+As a SOE agent, Hue's tasks were to ensure the delivery of supplies from the SOE to the maquis and to co-ordinate operations between the French SAS team and the resistance.
 Hue who was attached to the Hillbilly circuit (network) in Brittany later remembered that arranging supply drops to the resistance took up most of his time while attempting to evade the Wehrmacht, the SS and the Milice.
 This was highly dangerous work, and Hue was frequently involved in fighting with the German forces, during which he showed great courage, resourcefulness, and an ability to keep calm.
 Hue later recalled of the disconnect between being in the "glorious French countryside" in June and having to face death constantly.